Minimal and nearly minimal measure expansions in connected unimodular groups: Abstract

 Let $G$ be a connected unimodular group equipped with a (left and hence right) Haar measure $\mu_G$, and suppose $A, B \subseteq G$ are nonempty and compact.
 An inequality by Kemperman gives us $\mu_G(AB)\geq\min\{\mu_G(A)+\mu_G(B),\mu_G(G)\}.$

 Our first result determines the conditions for the equality to hold, providing a complete answer to a question asked by Kemperman in 1964.
 Our second result characterizes compact and connected $G$, $A$, and $B$ that nearly realize equality, with quantitative bounds having the sharp exponent.
-This can be seen up-to-constant as a $(3k-4)$-theorem for this setting and confirms the connected case of conjectures by Griesmer and by Tao.
+This can be seen up-to-constant as a $(3k-4)$-theorem for this setting, and confirms the connected case of conjectures by Griesmer and by Tao.
 As an application, we get a measure expansion gap result for connected compact simple Lie groups.

-The tools developed in our proof include an analysis of the shape of minimal and nearly minimal expansion sets, a bridge from this to the properties of a certain pseudometric, and a construction of appropriate continuous group homomorphisms to either $\RR$ or $\TT = \RR/ \ZZ$ from the pseudometric.
+The tools developed in our proof include an analysis of the shape of minimally and nearly minimally expanding pairs of sets, a bridge from this to the properties of a certain pseudometric, and a construction of appropriate continuous group homomorphisms to either $\RR$ or $\TT = \RR/ \ZZ$ from the pseudometric.